Four Maoists Killed in Jharkhand Encounter: Police | Law-Order

 - India

-In a significant operation in Jharkhand's West Singhbhum district, at least four Maoists, including a woman, were killed during an early morning encounter with police forces.
+In a significant development, at least four Maoists, including a woman, met their end during an early morning encounter with police officers in Jharkhand's West Singhbhum district.
+The authorities reported the clash happened in the Tonto and Goilkera regions on Monday.

-The encounter occurred in the Tonto and Goilkera regions, confirmed police spokesperson and IG (Operations), Amol V Homkar.
-Alongside the fatalities, two Maoists were arrested during the incident.
+'Four Maoists were killed in the gunfight, while two have been arrested,' disclosed Amol V Homkar, Jharkhand Police spokesperson and IG (Operations), to PTI.
+Among those killed was a zonal commander, a sub-zonal commander, an area commander, and a cadre.

-Authorities are yet to provide further details on the operation, though more information is expected soon.
+Further revealing the gravity of the operation, another officer mentioned that the police were conducting a search operation when they were ambushed by the Maoists.
+The ensuing firefight led to the deaths, while two additional Maoists, including another woman, have been taken into custody.
+The search operation continues.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)